AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/2-problem-modification.md

 - add constraint on `CoutOrigineVersExtremiteDeLInterconnexion`
 - add constraint on `CoutExtremiteVersOrigineDeLInterconnexion`

-### 3- Read additionnal candidate constrains
+### 3- Read additional candidate constrains
 antares-xpansion setting file can contains `additional-constraints` parameter.

-In this case the file is used to define additional constraints for candidate.
+In this case the file is used to define additional constraints for each candidate.
 For more information on file format see corresponding user guide (TODO : add reference ?)

 ### 4- Creation of master problem
 The master problem is created with the list of candidate.

-- add new columns for each candidates with lower bound 0 and upper bound max. investment
+- add new columns for each candidate with lower bound 0 and upper bound max. investment
-- if the candidate represent integer contraint (use of `unit-size` parameter) :
+- if the candidate represent integer constraint (use of `unit-size` parameter) :
   * add new column for unit size
   * add constraint with maximum unit size